 - digital project: http://ourbelovedkin.com/awikhigan/index

-Professor Brooks requests that everyone brings or has access to a digital device (laptop, tablet, or desktop) for the workshop, and that they explore the digital project in advance of the event.
+Workshop attendees should bring or have access to a digital device (laptop, tablet, or desktop) for the workshop, and explore the digital project in advance of the event.